ZoranG99/Salary_Analysis_Project/README.md

   <img width="738" height="438" alt="what is the pay of the top 10 skills" src="https://github.com/user-attachments/assets/8f94a502-4726-45c6-b71a-30bb3fcba679" />

-#### 🤔 So What
+#### 🗝️ Why It Matters

-- This chart shows the value of learning high-impact skills like Python and SQL, which are closely tied to higher salaries.
+This chart shows the value of learning high-impact skills like Python and SQL, which are closely tied to higher salaries.
 For anyone aiming to grow in tech or increase earnings, focusing on in-demand tools is a smart move.

 ## 🧾 Conclusion